NewAffableGenes/www/README.md

-# www
+# AffableGenes/www
-Code for deploying
+Code for deploying on a LAMP server

+(c) Geoff Henderson 2024